danielpeterson1/msBalance/README.md

     Control > Git`.
 2. In the “repository URL” paste:
     <https://github.com/jlucasmckay/msBalance>.
-3. On OS X, you can make this under `tmp` - this is a temporary file that can be deleted later.
+3. On OS X, you can make this under `~/tmp` - this is a temporary file that can be deleted later.
 4. If there are files that need to be added to the remote, they can be placed in this folder or dragged / dropped into the GitHub